 ‘She’s been crying since you called: she always deserved better than you.’

-Jimmy dropped the gun and launched himself at Bailey, catching him with a blow to the nose and causing blood to erupt over his lips and chin.
+Jimmy dropped the gun and launched himself at Bailey, catching him with a blow to the nose.
+Blood erupted from his obnoxious face.
 The fishermen at the nearest tables stood up and rushed to grab hold of the Big Fish fat cat.
 One of them pulled a gleaming fillet knife from his jacket and held it next to Bailey’s left eye.

 ‘You want us to do him, boss?’ the knifeman asked the guest house owner.
 ‘We can get rid of him on the high tide.’